JemRF/RF-Documentation/pages/sgateway/sgw-setup.md

 To get the Gateway online and connected to the local network, there are three options.
 Option 1 is to configure the connection to the local WiFi.
 The second option is using the hardwired Ethernet interface.
 The third option is a Cell Modem plugged into the USB-A port on the back of the Gateway.

-The <b>Server</b> is the web service that measurements are sent to, which are normally the JemRF Monitoring Services.
+The **Server** is the web service that measurements are sent to, which are normally the JemRF Monitoring Services.

+If connecting to JemRF Monitoring Services, the **Token** is your unique identifier to map the sensor data to your account.

+{% include note.html content="If you are using MQTT only then you can leave these fields blank."%}

-Measurements are taken in centigrade, but there is the option to send temperature readings in Fahrenheit instead.
+Measurements are taken in centigrade, but there is the option to send temperature readings in **Fahrenheit** instead.

-The RF Receiver Channel # is to support multiple gateways and have sensors only report to the gateway that is on the same channel.
+The **RF Receiver Channel #** is to #support# multiple gateways and have sensors only report to the gateway that is on the same channel.
 Using different channels, {there are 10 channels available) can reduce data collisions if there are lots of sensors in a common area.

 Firmware updates can be automatic, semi-automatic and manual.
-If the Automatic Update is then the Manual Update option appears.
+If the **Automatic Update** is then the Manual Update option appears.
 The Update button will bring up Figure 2.

 System Health details: Green indicates the system is working.
 The Details button shows more details on the System Health shown in Figure 3.